 Overall the review found the harvest strategy policy is widely regarded as having been a very successful initiative for improving the management of Commonwealth fisheries and remained a strong foundation for Commonwealth fisheries management.
 The review also found the policy and guidelines met or exceeded the standards of relevant international obligations and continued to represent best practice in most aspects.
 However, fisheries management and science continues to develop.
 As such the review found that some aspects of the policy and guidelines could be further refined and updated to capture new developments and address any weaknesses, in order to ensure their settings continue to allow the government to pursue fisheries management objectives in a way that represents world’s best practice.

-More information on the review is available online, including the technical reviews that informed the review and the review report.
+the review is available online, including the technical reviews that informed the review and the review report.